 To enter PriceSmart someone in your group needs a membership card.
 A member can bring up to three guests but only a member can purchase items.
 Members must be at least 18 years old.

-The company also has a business membership that currently costs 65,000 pesos annually and includes two cards.
-Additional business membership cards cost 23,000 pesos each.
+The company also has a business membership that is lower cost and includes two cards.

 When I originally signed up for a membership it took about 15 minutes to sign up in 2014.
 You can painlessly renew your membership annually at the checkout counter.
 In addition, you can use your membership card at any of the company’s stores in 13 countries.